-Theme Class number of times Description Geoelectromagnetics and geo-exploration 5 Geoelectromagnetic exploration technologies will be explained.
+Theme Class number of times Description Geoelectromagnetics 5 Geoelectromagnetic exploration technologies will be explained.
 The understanding of the fundamentals of survey methods and targeted physical properties with their physical meanings are the major objective of the lectures.
-Seismology and The fundamental theories of seismology with application to geo-exploration 6 are given.
-The understanding of physical meaning of parameters derived from geo-exploration seismological methods are aimed.
-Geochemical properties of earth's crust, mantle and core, and the fundamentals 3 of geochemical measurements for the exploration of metal mines and energy Geochemical resources are given first.
-Then the interactions between materials and exploration and electromagnetic waves, the fundamental principle of optical sensors and remote sensing synthetic aperture radars, data processing of remote sensing images, topographic interpretation, resources exploration, and geoenvironmental modeling are briefly explained.
-Performance 1 evaluation The understanding of enrolled students is checked.
+Saismology and 6 The fundamental theories of seismology with application to geo-exploration geo-exploration are given.
+The understanding of physical meaning of parameters derived from seismological methods are aimed.
+Geochemical properties of earth's crust, mantle and core, and the fundamentals of geochemical measurements for the exploration of metal mines and energy Geochemical resources are given first.
+Then the interactions between materials and exploration and remote sensing 3 electromagnetic waves, the fundamental principle of optical sensors and synthetic aperture radars, data processing of remote sensing images, topographic interpretation, resources exploration, and geoenvironmental modeling are briefly explained.
+Performance 1 The understanding of annolled students is abacked evaluation The understanding of enfonce students is checked.